 There are many fascinating languages all around the world, and the Arabic language is one of them.
 It is one of the languages that includes many curiosities, and many of them stem from the Arabic culture.
 Given that there are many Arabic speakers, it’s no wonder why so many interesting quirks were developed.
-From Arabic letters that sometimes get lost between English and Arabic translation, to having 14 Arabic words for ‘Love’, here we will show you 5 of the most fun facts about the Arabic language!
+From Arabic letters that sometimes get lost between English and Arabic translation, to having 14 Arabic words for ‘Love’, here we will show you 5 of the most fun facts about the Arabic language.

 This fact is amazing by itself!
 Although the number can be somewhat imprecise, you will find on the Internet that approximately 20 countries are Arabic speakers.
 According to Wikipedia, several countries share this trait with the Arabic culture.

 As described by the website, 22 sovereign states use Arabic as the official language.
-Some countries mentioned therein possess a second language, such as French or English.
+Some countries mentioned therein possess a second language, such as French and English.
 It is said that four unrecognised states and territories can exist and have Arabic as their official language.
 If you consider the latter, more than 20 claim the Arabic language as theirs!
 Something you may find shocking is that the Arabic language is also the 6th most spoken language.
 National Arabic Day was created on December 18th, 2010, to celebrate the Arabic culture.

 As you can tell, languages usually contain several dialects.
 In the case of the Arabic language, it is on a whole different level.
 Since it proceeds from Central Semitic origins, it is closely bonded to Aramaic and Hebrew.
 Roots of these can even exist in Quranic or Classic Arabic.
 This form of speaking and writing exists in many formal settings, such as the Holy Quran.